4 Growth Strategies Companies Use to Win

 What Is a Growth Strategy?

-A growth strategy is a relatively simple concept to understand – it’s a strategy that allows your company to scale up.
+Sustainable Business Growth Strategies are a relatively simple concept to understand – it’s a strategy that allows your company to scale up.
 There are two basic kinds – short-term and long-term growth strategies.

 If you’re a small business, you likely want to focus on long-term growth strategies, as those will put into place the processes necessary to sustain your business for years to come, not the processes that will only increase your profits over the short term.